KaterinaWalter/webdocs/docs/unit04/proj401.md

 You are required to attempt _at least TWO_ of the **creative features** suggested below to earn full credit on this project!

 1. **Customize the Page's Appearance**
-  - If you loved the CSS unit, dive back into it and enhance the **style** of your page!
+  - 🎨 If you loved the CSS unit, dive back into it and enhance the overall **style** of your page!
     - Improve the base styles in `style.css` by setting more **properties** (`border`, `text-shadow`, `box-shadow`, `font-family`, etc.)
-    - Or add statements in the `script.js` toggle function to make even more visual differences between the color modes.
+    - Or add statements in the `script.js` toggle function to make even more visual differences between the two themes.
     - Decorate with **emojis/icons**, for example, you could replace text with 🌞 and 🌙 icons for a fun visual toggle.
       - _BONUS:_ Animate the icons using CSS `@keyframes`.
-  - Make the background and text color changes **fade smoothly** by adding this `transition` to your CSS:
+  - Make the background color changes **fade smoothly** by adding this `transition` to your CSS:
     ```css
     body {
       transition: background-color 0.4s ease, color 0.4s ease;